FloUhl/Misc/Btrfs/Btrfs-Start.md

 Now this is just a vague overview.
 When checking the [fedoraproject wiki](https://fedoraproject.org/wiki/Btrfs) and/or the fstab we find out that the default layout of the Btrfs-pool is two subvolumes, one for `/`(root) and one for `/home`.\
 More information can be gathered via the `btrfs` command in the terminal.
 ## The `btrfs`-commands
+In this part I lean heavily on the man-pages.
 ### `btrfs filesystem`
 As an example here is the default `btrfs filesystem show output`:
 ```